Abraham Dee Bartlett: London Zoo

 In 1882, Bartlett became unpopular after deciding to sell the popular African elephant Jumbo to P. T. Barnum for £2000.
 A case was made against the sale, but the courts ruled against any interference.

+A species of bird of paradise Paradisaea bartletti was named after Bartlett by William Goodwin in 1860 based on a female specimen.
+This was later identified as a synonym of the already described Paradisaea minor.

 Bartlett died in the zoo premises on 7 May 1897, after suffering from an illness, and was buried on the west side of Highgate Cemetery.
 His son, Clarence, who had been assistant superintendent at the zoo, took his position as superintendent.
 Another son, Edward Bartlett, also became a taxidermist who collected specimens in Peru and became a curator at the Maidstone Museum and the Raja Brooke's museum, in Sarawak.
-Several writings by Bartlett were published after his death in two books, Wild Animals in Captivity (1898) and Life among Wild Beasts in 'the Zoo (1900).
+Several writings by Bartlett were published after his death in two books, Wild Animals in Captivity (1898) and Life among Wild Beasts in the Zoo (1900).
 The Bartlett Society, a zoo history group established by Clinton Keeling, was founded in his honor in 1984.